 Chautauqua - Mayville is a very small town located in the state of New York.
 With a population of 2,589 people and just one neighborhood, Chautauqua - Mayville is the 513th largest community in New York.
-Much of the housing stock in Chautauqua - Mayville was built prior to World War II, making it one of the older and more historic towns in the country.
+Chautauqua - Mayville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Unlike some towns, Chautauqua - Mayville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Chautauqua - Mayville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Chautauqua - Mayville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Chautauqua - Mayville is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Chautauqua - Mayville who work in management occupations (13.83%), sales jobs (11.50%), and teaching (10.07%).

 Another notable thing is that Chautauqua - Mayville is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.